Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

    :local:
    :backlinks: none

-Before following this guide you should have finished requesting your first initial account and identity, as described in `the previous chapter`_.
+Before following this guide you should have finished requesting your initial account and identity, as described in `the previous chapter`_.

 Create a new account
 ====================